luca-parisi/quantum_relu/README.md

 The Quantum ReLU **'QReLU'** and its modified version or **'m-QReLU'** are Python custom activation functions available for both shallow and deep neural networks in TensorFlow and Keras for Machine Learning- and Deep Learning-based classification.
 They are distributed under the [CC BY 4.0 license](http://creativecommons.org/licenses/by/4.0/).

-Details on this function, implementation and validation against gold standard activation functions for both shallow and deep neural networks are available at the following: **[Parisi, L., 2020](https://arxiv.org/abs/2010.08031)**.
+Details on this function, implementation and validation against gold standard activation functions for both shallow and deep neural networks are available at the following: **[Parisi, L., 2020](https://arxiv.org/abs/2010.08031)** and **[Parisi, L., et al., 2022](https://www.sciencedirect.com/science/article/abs/pii/S0957417421012483)**.

 ### Dependencies